-Libyan city buries thousands in mass graves after flood, while mayor says death toll could triple
+Libyan city buries thousands in mass graves after flood as mayor says death toll could triple

 HOW MANY PEOPLE HAVE BEEN KILLED?

 Health authorities have put the death toll in Derna at 5,500 as of Thursday morning.
-The number of deaths was likely to climb as searches are continuing, and at least 9,000 people are still missing, said Ossama Ali, a spokesman for an ambulance center in eastern Libya.
+The number of deaths is likely to climb as searches continue, and at least 9,000 people are still missing, said Ossama Ali, a spokesperson for an ambulance center in eastern Libya.

 “Some bodies may not be found, especially those who were swept out to sea,” he said.

 Local officials suggested that the death toll could be much higher than announced.
-In comments to the Saudi-owned Al Arabia television station, Derna Mayor Abdel-Raham al-Ghaithi said the tally could climb to 20,000, given the number of neighborhoods that were washed out.
+In comments to the Saudi-owned Al Arabia television station, Derna Mayor Abdel-Moneim al-Ghaithi said the tally could climb to 20,000 given the number of neighborhoods that were washed out.

-An official with the U.N.’s World Health Organization in Libya said the fatalities could reach 7,000, given the number of people who were still missing.
+An official with the U.N.’s World Health Organization in Libya said the fatalities could reach 7,000 because of the number of people who were still missing.
 The official was not authorized to brief media and spoke on condition of anonymity.

 The storm also killed around 170 people in other parts of eastern Libya, including the towns of Bayda, Susa, Um Razaz and Marj, the health minister said.

-Note: This story has been corrected to show that the Derna mayor’s name is Abdel-Moneim al-Ghaithi, not Abdel-Raham al-Ghaithi.